hapytex/django-antipatterns/antipatterns/signals.md

 Often people assume that signals *will* run in that case, and for example perform calculations with the signals: they recalculate a certain field, based on the updated values.
 Since one can update a field *without* triggering the the corresponding signals, then this results in an inconsistent value.
+Signals thus give a *false sense of security* that the handler will indeed update the object accordingly.

 ## Signals can raise exceptions and break the codeflow